IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 ### 5.5 Cancel Order:

 - Shopkeepers can cancel an order if it's still in a "Processing" state.
- ###  For Vendors:
-### 5.7 View Sales History:

-Vendors can view the list of orders placed for their products.
-Details should include:
-Order ID
-Product details (name, size, quantity)
-Total amount earned
-Order status
-### 5.8 Order Management:

-Vendors can update the order status (e.g., Processing, Shipped, Delivered, Cancelled).
-### 5.9 Analytics:

-Vendors can view summarized data, such as:
-Total sales
-Most sold products
-Revenue trends over time

----

 ## 6. Non-Functional Requirements
 ### 6.1 Performance:

-The Order History and Vendor Sales pages should load within 2 seconds, even with a large dataset
+The Order History pages should load within 2 seconds, even with a large dataset
 ### 6.2 Scalability:

 The system should support multiple shoppers and vendors with high volumes of data without degradation in performance.